kealanparr/old-next-js-developer-forge/content/pages/books.md

 - The Coding Career Handbook by Shawn 'swyx' Wang
 - Code Reviews by Dr. Michaela Greiler

-If there is a good one you think I should read, please contact me via this site and tell me, I would love to add a good one to my list :)
+If there is a good book you think I should read, please contact me via this site and tell me, I would love to read it! :)